David Kochs death: Accused 'enjoyed inflicting pain'

 Mr Thompson denies manslaughter, unlawful wounding and assault, but has admitted possessing crystal meth.

-The court heard Mr Thompson is said to have burnt and cut Mr Kochs and caused severe internal injuries.'No limits'
+The court heard Mr Thompson is said to have burnt and cut Mr Kochs and caused severe internal injuries.

 Robert Smith QC, prosecuting, warned the jury the case would be "a very disturbing one."

 He said both men had been taking the drug crystal meth when they engaged in the violent episode and Mr Thompson "enjoyed inflicting pain on others".